Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The Brown Slabs area relies heavily on friction — even a thin residual moisture film from yesterday's showers could make delicate slab moves dangerous.
+- The Brown Slabs area relies heavily on friction — even a thin film of residual moisture on these delicate slabs will dramatically reduce grip and make them unsafe.

 Warnings